 There are many dedicated teachers who effectively teach literacy skills, but many students struggle to attain the expected literacy benchmarks.
 Schools today are seeking teachers specifically trained in enhancing the literacy performance of at-risk readers.

-Emphasizing problem prevention and correction at all student levels, this high-demand Minor in Literacy is available to undergraduate education majors only.
-Maximize your dual initial teacher certification program by selecting the coursework below – a few of which are already part of your program requirements!
+Emphasizing problem prevention and correction at all student levels, this high-demand minor in literacy is available to undergraduate education majors only.
+Maximize your dual initial teacher certification program with a minor in literacy!

 - EDU 271 Foundations of Literacy Instruction

 - EDU 376 Language Arts B-6 (or) EDU 377 Literacy Development in Secondary Curriculum

 - ENG 355 Teaching of Composition

 - EDU 372 Literacy Assessment and Differentiated Instruction

 - EDU 373 Organization and Management of the Diverse Literacy Classroom